 Control your element stack with z-index.

-When used correctly, the z-index property is a powerful but easy-to-understand tool for ordering your elements the right way, and is a must for anyone learning CSS or Bootstrap CSS.
+When used correctly, the z-index property is a powerful but easy-to-understand tool for ordering your elements the right way, and is a must for anyone learning CSS.
 Just make sure to keep your z-index values tidy, so you’re not getting lost in the layers!